Corsaire/first-audit/README.md

 `AssetProxy` allows it's owner to steal all the allowed tokens by adding a new authorized contract.
 This situation is mitigated by the 2-weeks delay on every decision that `AssetProxyOwner` contract can make.
 The problem is that 2-weeks delay logic has been put outside `AssetProxy` contracts which makes it harder to control contracts owner.
-In order to make sure that tokens are safe, a user needs to constantly keep track of the `AssetProxy` owner and its updates, `secondsTimeLocked` (2-weeks delay can be changed) and all the authorized contracts.
+In order to make sure that tokens are safe, a user needs to constantly keep track of the `AssetProxy` owner and its upgrades, `secondsTimeLocked` (2-weeks delay can be changed) and all the authorized contracts.
 This complexity makes it hard to keep track of everything and creates a risk of missing some backdoor in 2-weeks term.
-Also, it takes time for every user to withdraw their allowance and it's possible to spam the network so not everyone will be able to do this in time.
+Also, it takes time for every user to withdraw their allowance and it's possible to spam the network so not everyone will be able to withdraw in time.

 **Solution 1** : create some limitations (like 2-weeks delay) on the `AssetProxy` contract side.

 **Solution 2 (only for takers)** : use forwarder contract for every trade.
-This can be safer and requires only one transaction.
+This can be safer and requires only one transaction, but it's more expensive.

 ### Malicious token